Urban Studies BA

 Welsh Baccalaureate + 2 A Levels B + AB

-Access to HE Diploma 60 credits overall in a relevant subject, with 45 credits at Level 3, including 30 credits at Distinction and 15 credits at Merit
+Access to HE Diploma Award of Access to HE Diploma in a relevant subject, with 45 credits at Level 3, including 30 at Distinction and 15 at Merit

 GCSE Maths grade 4/C